Take a literary pilgrimage through the ancient paths and contemporary motorways of Great Britain.

 The course is designed to help students engage fruitfully with English culture of the past and present through place-focused literature.
 Students read various works associated with the locations visited, participate in discussion groups with questions designed to help engage with key issues for each work, listen to lectures at sites to help draw important connections, and complete a paper that will demonstrate the particular interpretive fruit of their reading in place.

 Students choose six to eight additional hours from elective courses to be listed at a later date:

-The estimated program fee covers tuition, on-campus room and board (3 meals per day, Monday – Friday only), lodging, most meals, ground transportation, group admission to literary and historical sites, and plays at the Globe and the Royal Shakespeare Theatre.
+The estimated program fee covers 8 credit hours of tuition (ENGL 433 plus 6 credit hours), lodging, some meals, ground transportation, group admission to literary and historical sites, and plays at the Globe and the Royal Shakespeare Theatre.

 Estimated Additional Expenses: Students choosing to take 10 credit hours during the program (ENGL 433 plus 8 credit hours) will be charged an additional fee for two credit hours at the standard summer tuition rate for Wheaton College.
-Students will be responsible for international airfare, the cost of books, weekend meals while on-campus, some on-your-own meals, and all personal expenses.
+Students will be responsible for international airfare, the cost of books, some on-your-own meals, and all personal expenses.

-If you have questions or would like to know more about the program, review the English Department's Wheaton in England program details or contact Dr. Tiffany Kriner or Dr. Benjamin Weber for further information.
+If you have questions or would like to know more about the program, review the English Department's Wheaton in England program details or contact email@example.com for further information.